jennsika/DATA6550-Housing-Bias/README.md

 ## Code
 Individual notebooks can be found below: <br />
-*
-*
-*
+- Harper Kates
+- Himani Patel
+- Jennifer Sika

 ## Data
 All available data for this project is linked below: <br />

-## Report
-Our analysis and discussion for each visualization can be accessed by clicking here.

 ## Collaboration
 This project is a collaborative effort, documenation of our discussions can be found below: <br />

+## Analysis
+Our report can be accessed by clicking here.